 Luminate Online is Blackbaud’s online fundraising platform – still in existence today – that allows you to process donations or do advocacy alerts or sell tickets for an event.
 You may be concerned about moving from both LCRM and Luminate Online.
 As with all things Salesforce, there are options:

 - Integration through a 3rd party tool – If you have Luminate Online and you do not want to move away from it at this time despite your decision to move to NPSP, there are organizations such as Omatic that can provide you with an integration.
 In our experience, the integration between Luminate Online and NPSP can be finicky, but it may be worth it to you in the short term depending on priorities and cost.

-- Replace Luminate Online with a new online fundraising platform – Conversely, this is a great time for you to evaluate whether or not Luminate Online is the type of modern platform that’s appropriately engaging your constituents.
+- Replace Luminate Online with a new online fundraising platform – Conversely, this is a great time for you to evaluate whether or not Luminate Online is the type of modern platform that’s appropriately engaging your stakeholders.
 There’s a wonderful ecosystem of online fundraising tools out there, particularly around peer to peer.
 For instance, if you want to leave Luminate Online but really want to keep Team Raiser because that’s an important part of your fundraising strategy, there are other tools that natively integrate with NPSP.

 Luminate Analytics is a bit of a different beast; few organizations licensed or really used the platform.
 The good news is that analytics has come a long way since 2013, and you’ve got a wide variety of choices here, from NPSP’s own robust reporting and analytics functionality to Tableau CRM (formerly known as Einstein Analytics).